 Our school was established in 1976 and since then we have had over 30,000 happy students.
 We are accredited by the British Council and are a member of English UK and English UK North.
 We are also members of IALC (The International Association of Language Centres) and The English Network, an association of quality independent English language schools.
-English in Chester has also been named by the EL Gazette as a Centre of Excellence (based on the British Council Inspectors' publishable statements).
+English in Chester is regularly named by the EL Gazette as a Centre of Excellence (based on the British Council Inspectors' publishable statements).

 Many come because they have heard about us from a friend.
 This is the best recommendation.
 We are now teaching the grandchildren of our first students.
 Others come because our well-defined courses meet their needs.
 Chester itself and its location are also popular reasons for choosing us.

-On the General English Courses (age 16+), Examination Courses and Courses for Teenagers & Young Learners there is a maximum of 12 students per class.
+On the General English Courses (age 16+) and Examination Courses there is a maximum of 12 students per class.
+On the Summer Course for Teenagers there is a maximum of 14 students per class.
 On the 25+ Courses there is a maximum of 6.
 On the 50+ Courses the maximum is 10.
+On the Development Courses for Teachers the maximum is 10.

 The nationality mix varies from course to course and season to season.
-We have had students from 89 different countries.
+We have had students from over 60 different countries.
 Student ages vary with the course type.
-On our General English Course the average age is 24 with an age range from 16 to over 60.
+On our General English Course the average age is 25 with an age range from 16 to over 60.
 Over the year we have an equal number of male and female students.
 More information on average ages and top nationalities can be found here.

-All of our teachers are graduates or equivalent with experience in teaching English as a foreign language.
+All of our teachers are graduates or equivalent with qualifications and experience in teaching English as a foreign language.

-On our General English Course we teach all levels from Elementary (A2) to Advanced (C1).
+On our General English Course we teach all levels from Elementary (A1) to Advanced (C1).
 Other courses vary and details can be found here.
-We only accept Beginners (A1) on one-to-one courses.
+We only accept Beginners (A0) on one-to-one courses.

 Lessons on all courses are designed to involve all the students in a class.
 We focus on spoken English and the correct use of language.
 The atmosphere in the classroom is relaxed and informal as this encourages all our students to take an active part in the lessons.

-In the General English School, which is English in Chester's main administration centre, there are 20 classrooms which can accommodate 180 students.
-There is also a computer room, self access centre, common room, coffee room and patio-garden.
-In the Language Training Centre there are 6 classrooms and a maximum of 30 students.
-The centre has its own lounge with coffee area, language laboratory and computer room.
+In the General English School, which is English in Chester's main administration centre, there are 14 classrooms which can accommodate 150 students.
+There is also a computer room, self-access centre, common room, coffee room and patio-garden.
+In the Language Training Centre there are 7 classrooms and a maximum of 35 students.
+The centre has its own lounge with coffee area and a computer room.
 More information about our facilities

 e-Chester is an online learning platform.
-Students on General English courses and 25+ Courses have access to e-Chester from the moment they enrol.
+Students on General English, 25+, Examination Courses and Development Courses for Teachers have access to e-Chester from the moment they enrol.
 They can access their study plan for 6 months after their course finishes, and can continue to use the rest of the site indefinitely.
-The service is completely free and includes a library of lessons for extra practice, a weekly news-based task, a personalised study plan, a social networking page and much more.
+The service is completely free and includes a library of lessons for extra practice, a weekly news-based task, a personalised study plan, a social networking page and a lot of useful information about your stay in Chester.

 There are 12 computers which have the latest English language learning software as well as access to e-Chester.
 We also have many other resources available for you to use such as a DVD library, extra grammar and vocabulary worksheets, listening material, and reading books to suit your level of English.